pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 #### With `inplace=True`, should we silently copy or raise an error if the data has references?

-For those methods where we would keep the `inplace=True` option, there is a complication that actually operating inplace is not always possible.
+For those methods where we would keep the `inplace=True` option (group 2), there is a complication that actually operating inplace is not always possible.

 For example,